Sabrenetics/Cytheseus/README.md

 # Current alternatives?

-Web apps such as ReadyPlayerMe https://readyplayer.me/ have a similar capability to design avatars with cyberpunk fashion, but they lack the biomedical engineering aspect behind this project.
+Web apps such as ReadyPlayerMe https://readyplayer.me/ have a similar capability to design avatars with cyberpunk fashion, but they lack the capability to add comments, documents, wiki's, media and statistics about you're cyberware and avatar.
+There is no clear alternative in the market that exists.

 # USE GUIDE